ZaidHassan96/ZaidHassan96/README.md

 I'm deeply passionate about AI and machine learning 🤖

-I am currently developing a bespoke product called VitalFit as a freelance consultant for internal use within the Launchpad project.
-You can view the project on my GitHub.

 I am always up for new challenges especially when it includes working as a team 🤝

  My current skills include-